massalabs/station/README.md

 - Deploy a Smart Contract that will handle the storage of your website, your DNS name will fetch the Address of this Smart Contract
 - Upload the build of your application

+## Usage

+### Upload a webstite

+With Thyra you can upload a website.
+It will be hosted on the Massa blockchain and available as a `.massa` URL.
+You can access this URL through Tyhra.

+For this to work, the file you upload must be a zip archive (file ending with `.zip`).
+This archive must contain a `index.html` file at the root.

 ## Additional information

 ### Why this name ?